inductivekickback/timeslot/README.md

 This wrapper is intended to simplify the [Timeslot interface](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrfxlib/mpsl/doc/timeslot.html) that is built into the [MPSL](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrfxlib/mpsl/README.html) in Nordic's [nRF Connect SDK](https://github.com/nrfconnect/sdk-nrf).
+If a library like [ESB](http://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.6.0/nrf/ug_esb.html) is going to be used then a preprocessor symbol called TIMESLOT_CALLS_RADIO_IRQHANDLER can be set to wire RADIO_IRQHandler directly to the MPSL's MPSL_TIMESLOT_SIGNAL_RADIO.
+A "skipped" callback is also provided so proprietary networks can stay in sync when timeslots are blocked or cancelled.

 ---
 ### Usage